Secret Christians Multiply in Northern India

 "We have daily prayer," he said.
 "The secret believers also come to listen to the gospel, and they pray with us.
 They accept Christ, but most don't want to take baptism because that will cause problems in the society, among their friends, their ladies and other relatives."

-"We've prayed so many times for the sick people in the community, and they get healed immediately, but they remain secret believers," the director said.
-"There are thousands of secret believers."
+the community, and they get healed immediately, but they remain secret

-"The Muslims normally support us, because they say we Christians believe in monotheism - one-God worship," he said.
+opponents of the gospel quickly find Muslims support the Christians."The Muslims normally support us, because they say we Christians believe in monotheism - one-God worship," he said.
 "We say Trinity in unity and unity in Trinity.
 It's a difficult subject that we cannot fully understand, but that is the simplest way we know to make Muslims understand that we don't worship three gods."

 Initially high-caste leaders approached the ministry leaders, who are originally from Kerala state in southern India, and requested that they start a school with subjects taught in English, the language of international commerce and the tech world.
 The ministry leader and his wife agreed on one condition: that the Bible be taught in the school, and that students would pray only to Jesus.